Felipe-Pedro/Python3-Cli/README.md

 # Dependencies

+## Internal dependencies
+* os

+Os is used to clean the window.

+## External dependencies
 * Pandas

-Pandas is required to make and show the tables
+Pandas is required to make and show the tables.

 # How it works